 - What is she feeling at that time and how could I express empathy?

-As we embark on this journey with them, the more creative and non-judgmental we are, the more they can learn.
+As we embark on this journey, the more creative and non-judgmental we are the more they can learn.

 Coach: You are CALLED to and CAPABLE of understanding others